ipo-exe/plans/docs/iofiles.rst

 Grid file
 --------------------------------------------

-The Grid file stores most relevent information about the map.
+The Grid file stores most relevant information about the map.
 Formatting must follow this rules:

 - the file must be a plain file with ``.asc`` extension